 When on duty, the staff should be on the playground before the children and classroom staff ensure that the children have gone out to play.
-Children in Year R play as part of their normal curriculum so will not have an additional playtime, except at lunch times when their year 6 buddies are initially invited to join them.

 4. BULLYING & RACIAL INCIDENTS

 Bullying is persistent unwelcome behaviour.
 It can mean many different things.
 These are some ways children and young people have described bullying: